the overall costs of attending college vary with each student, there are

 CHES stands for Certified Health Education Specialist.
 It is

-earned through the successful completion of a national examination process that
+earned through the successful completion of a national examination process which

 evaluates knowledge of the responsibilities and related competencies defined by